What is Teeth Whitening?

 Do Many People Whiten Their Teeth?

 More people than you might imagine.
 A bright sparkling smile can make a big difference for everyone.
-The Chair-side Whitening System makes it easier and faster than ever before.
+A little investment can go a long way.

 Who May Benefit from Teeth Whitening?

 Almost anyone.
 However, treatment may not be as effective for some as it is for others.
-Your dental professional can determine if you are a viable candidate for this procedure through a thorough oral exam, including a shade assessment.
+Your dental professional can determine if you are a viable candidate for this procedure through a thorough oral exam.

 Is Teeth Whitening Safe?